ironhack-bcn-data-june-2020/PR02-project-pandas/README.md

 -I cleaned all the columns that I am going to use to answer the questing that I will formulate.
 -I developed the question.

+The most difficult part for me was to create a pivot tablet or cross table.
+I tried, but I could not mix the data to create a proper one